Skip navigation

 Before taking the combination of elexacaftor, tezacaftor, and ivacaftor,

-• The following nonprescription or herbal products may interact with elexacaftor, tezacaftor, and ivacaftor: St. John's wort.
+• you should know that the following nonprescription or herbal products may interact with elexacaftor, tezacaftor, and ivacaftor: St. John's wort.
 Be sure to let your healthcare provider know that you are taking this medication before you start taking elexacaftor, tezacaftor, and ivacaftor.
 Do not start this medication while taking elexacaftor, tezacaftor, and ivacaftor without talking to your healthcare provider.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking the combination of elexacaftor, tezacaftor, and ivacaftor, call your doctor.